ArunasNorvaisa/react-weather-app/README.md

 # Weather application
 Weather app made with ReactJS.
 Automatically recognizes user's location, based on browser's settings or IP.
-Weather can be searched both by location on the map or entering city in the search bar (latter not yet done).
+Weather can be searched both by location on the map or entering city in the search bar.

 ### Version
-* 1.0.4
+* 1.0.5

 ### Demo
 * [https://arunas.org/weather](https://arunas.org/weather)